losrobbos/java-spring-boot-api/README.md

 ## Intro

-For Backend API Development the Framework "Spring" is by far the most commonly used.
+For Java Backend API Development the Framework "Spring" is by far the most commonly used.
 But Spring is a super complex multi purpose framework.
 So a pre-configured version of Spring exists, called "Spring Boot" which gives you a lot of basic libraries and configurations out of the box, to e.g. start quickly with creating a RESTful API with operations against a database of your choice.

 In order to checkout the fundamentals of the Spring Framework you might checkout this helpful high level videos first: